GSA/idmanagement.gov/_implement/distribute-fcpca.md

 # Step 2 - Distribute to operating systems

-To distribute the Federal Common Policy CA (FCPCA) certificate, use one of these options:
+To distribute the Federal Common Policy CA G2 (FCPCAG2) certificate, use one of these options:

 ## For Microsoft Windows